icrm-org/icrm-new/working-groups/life-sciences/nuclear-medicine/comparisons.md

 measurements, and/or bring assurance and confidence that measurements are being made correctly.

-The following documents descried the procedures used for comparisons, motivation for comparisons, methods for interpreting results, or describe results of previous comparisons and comparison program.
+The following documents describe the procedures used for comparisons, motivation for comparisons, methods for interpreting results, or describe results of previous comparisons and comparison program.